johanhelsing/noisy_bevy/README.md

 MIT

-The original noise source is MIT-only, however all changes made by me or PRs to this repo are also available under Apache-2.0.
+The original simplex noise source is MIT-only, however all changes made by me or PRs to this repo are also available under Apache-2.0.

 ## Acknowledgments